Amid Palestinian doubts, Trump to share Mideast peace plan with Israelis

 But whether it truly will jumpstart the long-stalled effort to bring Israelis and Palestinians together is far from certain.

-Palestinians denounced a $50-billion economic revival plan the Trump administration set forth last July to lift the Palestinian and neighboring Arab state economies because the proposal did nothing to address Israeli occupation.
+Palestinians denounced a $50 billion economic revival plan the Trump administration set forth last July to lift the Palestinian and neighboring Arab state economies because the proposal did nothing to address Israeli occupation.

 The White House hope was that support from both Netanyahu and Gantz would provide momentum.